-Reserves, requests and renewals
+Reserves, requests, and renewals

 If the book you want is already out on loan, you can reserve it in your local library.
 The library will notify you when the book is available.
 You can also reserve books online using the national library catalogue.
 You need your library card number and Personal Identification Number (PIN) to do this.
 If you don't know your PIN, contact your local library.

 If the library does not have the book you want, you can request it online or at your local library.
-The library may purchase the book or look for a copy through the inter-library loan system.
+The library may buy the book or look for a copy through the inter-library loan system.
 This system lets libraries in Ireland, the UK, and around the world, loan items to each other for their members.

 Most libraries have a mobile app.
-You can use this to borrow ebooks, access the library catalogue, reserve and renew books and manage your library account.
+You can use this to borrow e-books, access the library catalogue, reserve, and renew books and manage your library account.
 You can check with your local library if this service is available in your area.

 Accessing library services

 Depending on your age, you can access different collections and services.
 See the terms and conditions:

 - Adults - Access to all library collections, services and the internet.